 Bringing home a puppy or kitten can lead to a lot of excitement.
 However, discussing issues that may arise and preparing in advance for a new pet’s arrival can help make for a smooth transition.
-Consider these tips from the pet experts at PetSmart Charities to help make your new pet’s adjustment to its forever home a resounding success.
+Consider these tips to help make your new pet’s adjustment to its forever home a resounding success.

 Know that pet parenting is a lifetime commitment

 That oh-so-sweet puppy or kitten stage only lasts so long, so be sure that you’re prepared to give a lifetime of loving care.
 Nurturing the bond you create during the early months can create a foundation for lifelong companionship.

 Consider adoption first

 There are literally thousands of animals of all breeds and ages looking for loving homes.
 Consider adopting a pet that needs a home from a local shelter or adoption event.
 When you consider an option like adoption, you can make sure one less dog or cat is living in a shelter while also providing the gift of unconditional love to a furry friend in need.
 As a way to make adoption more accessible, we work with local adoption partners to bring adoptable pets into PetSmart stores each and every day, and especially during our National Adoption Weekends, which take place in stores nationwide.